chronossc/br_documents/README.md

 br_documents
 ============

-Provide objects for brazilian documents like RG, CPF, CNPJ and others, with validation
+Provide objects for brazilian documents like CPF, CNPJ and others, with validation

 CPF
-===
+=

 Represents a CPF.
 Raises a InvalidCPF error when it is invalid.